-You don’t need to obsess about keyword density, but in general, if you don’t mention a keyword that you want to rank for then chances are you won’t rank for it.
+You don’t need to obsess about keyword density, but in general, if you don’t mention a keyword that you want to rank for, then chances are you won’t appear in the top SERPs.

 The diagnosis report breaks down on-page SEO elements on any given page.